 Streets of Rage 4 is the next part in the legendary beat em up series that a lot of 16-bit fans were looking forward to.
 DotEmu has provided us with a review code, so you can read below our First Impressions of it.
 You can also find below a video, showing 9 minutes of PC gameplay footage.
 Continue reading Streets of Rage 4 – First Impressions + PC Gameplay Footage

 In hindsight, 2009 turned out to be a great year for gaming.
 Several definitive I.P.’s had their first installment, a few superb sequels were released, and, above all, studios were clearly not afraid to get experimental with their games.
-It was during this year, next to masterworks like Batman: Arkham Asylum, Bayonetta and COD: Modern Warfare 2, where a studio named Frozenbyte released their side-scrolling puzzle game, Trine.
+It was during this year, next to masterworks like Batman: Arkham Asylum, Bayonetta and COD: Modern Warfare 2, where an indie studio named Frozenbyte released their side-scrolling puzzle game, Trine.
 Continue reading Trine 4: The Nightmare Prince – First Impressions

 Din’s Legacy is an action RPG with mutating characters, set in a dynamic, evolving, fantasy world.
 This new action RPG leaves Early Access on August 26th, and Soldak Entertainment has provided us with a review code.
 As such, below you can find a video showing 9 minutes of gameplay footage.
 Continue reading Din’s Legacy – First 9 minutes of 4K gameplay footage + First Impressions